Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 Example
 *******

 As an example, consider a crowdfunding contract written in Scilla.
-Such a contract may declare the following parameters and
+Such a contract may declare the following immutable parameters and mutable fields:
-fields:

 .. code-block:: ocaml